Scientific Name

 How to Grow and Care

-Echinopsis can be easily rooted from offsets, which tend to cluster around the mother plant's base.
+Echinopsis can easily be rooted from offsets that cluster around the mother plant's base.
 Cut offsets close to the stem, at the narrowest possible place.
-When rooting cacti from cuttings, let the fresh cutting dry out slightly on a paper towel and cut the cacti at the narrowest place possible.
+When rooting cacti from cuttings, let the fresh cutting on a paper towel and cut the cacti at the narrowest place possible.
 After a few days to a few weeks, depending on the cut surface's size, the cut surface should have dried out and formed a callous or slightly rough opening.
 Once the callous has formed, place the cutting in a rooting mixture of fast-draining cacti soil.
-See more at How to Grow and Care for Echinopsis.

 Links